 Currently the IRS must decide to audit or not to audit based largely on budget constraints, the number of auditors available, and the possible gains in revenue if a discrepancy is found or has even mistakenly misreported line items.
 Not auditing means not only lost revenue but lost incentive by some to be honest.

 To audit or not to audit will continue to be a question the IRS must ask itself, as Congress and taxpayers analyze the efficacy of the current system, and determine what it might look like going forward.
 A Graduate Degree in Taxation from Villanova University can prepare graduates to help people navigate through tax changes and audits as they happen.
-Villanova’s Graduate Tax Program offers both a Master in Laws in Taxation (LL.M.) and a Masters of Taxation (MT).
-In addition, a student or tax professional can pursue a Certificate in Tax Controversy, which addresses the practical and procedural issues that are involved in controversies and disputes with federal, state, or international tax authorities.
-It also explores specific litigation considerations and strategies with various tax controversy forums and venues.
-It is open to LLM and MT students, or on a stand-alone basis.
+Villanova’s Graduate Tax Program offers both a Master of Laws in Taxation (LL.M.) and a Master of Taxation (MT).